SEND across the Curriculum

 - Pre-teaching vocabulary

 - Children’s fine motor skills are supported through multi-sensory writing/phonics strategies.
 Letter formation and handwriting are explicitly modelled, taught and corrected in whole-class sessions across the school.
+Gross motor skills are developed to support children’s core strength and posture.
 Specific interventions, such as DEXYs and Pegs to Paper, are also available for more small-group, targeted provision.

 Reading and phonics